Duojun-Huang/Active-Learning-Papers-in-Computer-Vision/Readme.md

-Deep active learning-related articles published at ICCV, CVPR, NIPS, and ECCV conferences from 2017 to 2022.
-Based on the experimental datasets reported in the original papers, these articles are categorized into **image classification**, **semantic segmentation**, **object detection**, and **other directions**.
-If a dataset includes both image classification and other directions (semantic segmentation, object detection), the article will be included in the table for other directions.
+Deep active learning-related papers published at ICCV, CVPR, NIPS, and ECCV conferences from 2017 to 2022.
+Based on the experimental datasets reported in the original maintext, these papers are categorized into **image classification**, **semantic segmentation**, **object detection**, and **other directions**.
+If a paper includes both image classification and other directions (semantic segmentation, object detection), the paper will be included in the table for other directions.
 # Image classification
 | Publication| Paper | Code | Note |
 |--|--|--|--|